 The proposals to enact Basic Law: The Nation-State divided not right and left party members or Zionists and non-Zionists but liberals and anti-liberals.
 The more senior, older members of the Likud party that inherited the liberal values from the founder of the revisionist movement, Ze'ev Jabotinsky, opposed the legislation, as they regarded it as eroding the liberal foundations of the state.
 President Rivlin (former member of the right-wing Likud party) even declared his intention to sign the enacted Basic Law in Arabic, thereby expressing his opposition to this law.

-The Basic Law consists of 11 sections. dealing with different aspects of.
+The Basic Law consists of 11 sections.
 Some are ceremonial and symbolic, such as the flag, the anthem, and Memorial Day.
 Others touch upon immigration, relations to the Jewish diaspora abroad, Jewish settlement, and related issues.

 Section 1 includes basic principles.
 It affirms the right to Jewish national self-determination in the land of Israel.
 It also emphasizes (for the first time in Israeli legislation) that the right to national self-determination in the state of Israel is granted exclusively to the Jewish nation.
 This is a direct reference to proposals that recognize some degree of collective self-determination to Palestinians within the State.
 The section emphasizes the asymmetry of Jewish and Palestinian citizens.
 Under this provision, the former enjoy collective and individual rights, while the latter enjoy only individual rights—or, at most, limited collective rights that are not perceived to threaten the exclusivity of the Jewish right to self-determination).